ccnfac/MyPhone/README.md

 **The world's first voice-orchestrated, SIM-free, quantum-resilient agentic smartphone.**

 MyPhone is a security-first mobile computing platform built from the ground up on a formally verified microkernel.
-It is designed to resist advanced persistent threats — including Pegasus-class state-sponsored attacks — while remaining genuinely usable as a daily driver.
+It is designed to resist advanced persistent threats while remaining genuinely usable as a daily driver.

 No SIM required.
 No telemetry.
 No compromises.